Key Takeaways

 Groomsmen should aim for cohesive, not identical:

-StylesGo's Event Booking makes coordination easy.
-Book all groomsmen together at $70/person for groups of 4+, and everyone gets professional cuts from the same skilled barber.
-The goal is that your wedding party looks put-together as a group, while each person still looks like themselves.
+• StylesGo's Event Booking makes coordination easy.
+Book all groomsmen together with discounted group rates, and everyone gets professional cuts from the same skilled barber.

 Should I try a new haircut for my wedding?